Armin-Irvije/ECS150-Project2/REPORT.md

 # Uthread Library
 ## Summary
 The project implements a basic user-level thread library.
-The aims is to provide a comprehensive interface for threads and synchronization. first part is Queue API, which employs a node-based structure to manage thread scheduling efficiently in a round-robin style.
-Threads are created and managed through the uthread API, which ensures seamless execution of independent threads.
+The aim is to provide a comprehensive interface for threads and synchronization. first part is queue API, which employs a node-based structure to manage thread scheduling efficiently.
+Threads are created and managed through the uthread API, which implement the execution of independent threads.
 The library offers a Semaphore API for thread synchronization, enabling the coordination of shared resources among concurrent threads.
-Preemption is achieved through interrupt-based scheduling, allowing threads to be preempted, ensuring fair CPU allocation among threads.
-By integrating these components, the library offers a comprehensive framework for developing multi-threaded applications.

 ## Design
 The design of the program follows a modular approach, with each file `queue.c`,